Aa20475/GSOC-DEVLOG-2019/final_sub.md

 ## What's left?
 - Add velocity matching.
-- Get it to work when the scene is playing.
+- **Get it to work when the scene is playing.**
 - Optimizing the KDtree KNNSearch algorithm.
+- Considering past samples too in matching.